Mach1Studios/m1-research-blog/content/posts/Mach1-Spatial-and-Eclipsa-Audio-Open-Format-Interoperability.md

 Both Mach1 and Eclipsa share a philosophy of open, platform-agnostic spatial audio, and they complement each other in the production/distribution chain.
 Mach1 provides a creator-friendly and developer-friendly working framework and a robust SDK for manipulation, while Eclipsa provides a standardized delivery framework for the metadata and codec support.

-By adding Eclipsa/IAMF support from the Mach1 Spatial enabled production pipeline, we unlock powerful workflows that bridge creation and distribution seamlessly.
+By combining Eclipsa/IAMF support with a Mach1 Spatial enabled production pipeline, we unlock powerful workflows that bridge creation and distribution seamlessly.
 This post explores the potential for integrating these two open-format spatial audio systems to create an *end-to-end* pipeline that maintains quality while providing maximum flexibility.

-> In plain terms: **Mach1** is where you *create and control your sound* without worrying about final delivery constraints; **Eclipsa/IAMF** is where that sound gets *packaged for the world to hear*, in a standard format compatible with a wide range of platforms and devices.

 ## Mach1 as an Intermediate Mix Format